THS-International/website/src/markdown-pages/index.md

   **Be a part of KTH’s largest student reception!
 We are welcoming all international students!**
 ---
 Welcome to the THS International Reception’s website.
 Here you will find information about our project, our organization, and a bit about the various roles.
-If you have any questions, consult the FAQ document prior to contacting us!
+If you have any questions, please check out the FAQ :)